 General health recommendations are 3 days a week for 30 minutes.
 In terms of what kind, do what you’re comfortable with.
 Treadmill for 30 minutes?
 AWESOME.
 Then when you’re a little more adjusted add that extra day, add some weights in, just keep GOING.
 That’s all that matters!

 Do you have any burning questions you want answered?
 Let us know by filling out this form.

-Maddy is currently living in the Bay Area and moved there to pursue her Masters in Exercise Physiology at San Jose State University.
-She has a Bachelor's degree in Human Performance and has been working as a Personal Trainer for the past 3 years.
-She has worked with a wide demographic of clients pursuing various goals and works hard to help them see their potential.
-She is an outdoor enthusiast and dedicates her workouts to rock climbing, hiking, and whatever new experiences may come her way.
+Maddy has worked in the health and fitness industry for 5 years.
+She has a bachelors in Exercise Science and has recently received her Masters in Exercise Physiology.
+She has worked with a wide demographic of clients as a Personal Trainer and loves helping people reach their goals and continue to grow.
+She is an outdoor enthusiast and dedicates her workouts to rock climbing, hiking and whatever new experiences may come her way.

 Main Photo Credit & Third Photo Credit : 4 PM production/shutterstock.com; Second Photo Credit: Jacob Lund/shutterstock.com; Fourth Photo Credit: PR Image Factory/shutterstock.com